Facebook unveils Horizon Home social VR, Messenger VR calls, and fitness VR on road to metaverse

 Facebook is partnering with Vertigo on five upcoming games.
 Zuckerberg said he loves Beat Saber, which just passed $100 million on Quest alone.
 Population: One, a battle royale shooter on Quest, has become the most popular VR multiplayer shooter game on Quest since it launched last year.
 It’s also getting regular updates.
 The game has 24 people in a match.

 Blade & Sorcery: Nomad is launching on Quest later this year.
-And Grand Theft Auto: San Andreas is coming to VR as well.
+And Grand Theft Auto: San Andreas is coming to VR as well, following the launch of Resident Evil 4 on the Quest this month.
 Zuckerberg said it was a new version of “one of the greatest games ever made.”
+Zuckerberg showed off a lot of visions, like a simple game of chess played with a friend via augmented reality, or fencing with someone who is remote, or even playing basketball against friends over VR.

-Oculus will have a gaming showcase in 2022.
+To talk more about the coming games, Oculus will have a gaming showcase in 2022.

 Social VR